 Wipes such as moist toilet wipes, baby wipes and personal care wipes are a growing category.
 They meet the consumer’s need for personal hygiene, convenience and a clean and healthy environment.
 Flushable wipes are a great example.
 But how do you know, as a retailer, if the flushable claim made by the manufacturer is substantiated?
 How can you continue to perform your role as good stewards of the environment and supporters of the local community?

-- Code of Practice (includes labeling guidelines)
+- 2nd Ed Code of Practice (2017) (pdf)